nagaoka919/nagaoka919/README.md

 ### Area of interests:
 - 🌏 Earth sciences
 - 🛰️ Satellite remote sensing
-- ⛰️ Tectonic activities
+- ⛰️ Tectonic activities (especially in interseismic "slow" crystal deformation)
-- 🏳️‍🌈 Radar interferometry
+- 🏳️‍🌈 Radar interferometry (and related phenomena: ionosphere, land surface change, etc.)
 - 🎓 Connecting academia to people
 <!--
 **nagaoka919/nagaoka919** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.